-When I started my boating brand, eBay was over 50% of your revenues.
-When I sold the brand in 2016, eBay was well below 30% of our revenue.
-In 2018, eBay was well under 10% of my new brand’s total revenues.
+When I started my boating brand, eBay was over 50% of our revenues.
+But when I sold the brand in 2016, eBay was well below 30% of our revenue.
+Two years later, in 2018, eBay was well under 10% of my new brand's total revenues.

-Verdict: Amazon Wins.
-There’s no competition here.
-Amazon is at least 10x bigger than eBay and growing quicker.
+Amazon Wins.
+There's no competition here.
+Amazon is at least 10x bigger than eBay and is growing quicker.

 Related Listening: Episode 156: Diversifying Your Brand Beyond Amazon U.S.